EngineerBug/Maze-Solver/README.md

 #### Notes for use:

-- nodes.py is designed to contain all code common to other files in the project.
+- nodes.py contains code vital to run other python scripts in this project.
-- functions and classes from nodes.py is imported into depthFirstSearch.py and breadthFirstSearch.py
-    - therefore, do not run either without nodes.py in the same directories
 - Line 63 in breadthFirstSearch.py and depthFirstSearch.py can be
 commented/uncommented to diable/enable the whole path being printed
+- At the bottom of each file there is a selection of commented lines to run different mazes.
+- Running the project:
+    - Run in terminal: python3 \[filename\].py
+    - Run in IDLE: Press F5

-Questions:
+### Questions:

 #### 1.1: Maze Solver as a Search Problem